jh3y/ep/README.md

 		My first progre(c)ss!
 	</div>

+#####NOTE: from what I can gather having a look at caniuse, progre(c)ss should be fully supported from IE10 up.
+This is purely because of transition, but if I remember rightly this can be shimmed.

 There are some additional helper classes which can be used to add colors and positioning.
 Use them in combination.

 ####positioning